-- 40. If the market works, and there is no incentive to accumulate permits or speculate due to uncertainty, ETS can take advantage of the different marginal costs of reduction across emitters, in different sectors and even across multiple jurisdictions (as described above), i.e. a specific emitter will find it more convenient to just buy extra permits from another firm, to avoid exceeding their allocation; while for the other firm it is cheaper to install technology that lowers their emissions, or to source their energy from renewable sources.
+40. If the market works, and there is no incentive to accumulate permits or speculate due to uncertainty, ETS can take advantage of the different marginal costs of reduction across emitters, in different sectors and even across multiple jurisdictions (as described above); i.e. a specific emitter will find it more convenient to just buy extra permits from another firm, to avoid exceeding their allocation; while for the other firm it is cheaper to install technology that lowers their emissions, or to source their energy from renewable sources.
 However, the key design consideration for an ETS is allowing trade across firms and sectors.
-If this is not permitted, then an ETS is in practice is the same as a tax in its basic formulation.); We should also keep in mind that, in reality, the permit exchange in ETS does not occur at the global level, but only among a few (geographically separated) groups of jurisdictions. - 41.
-It should be noted that, when implemented at the national level, a carbon tax and an ET achieve (theoretically) the same cost-efficiency.
+If this is not permitted, then an ETS is in practice is the same as a tax in its basic formulation.
+We should also keep in mind that, in reality, the permit exchange in ETS does not occur at the global level, but only among a few (geographically separated) groups of jurisdictions

+41. It should be noted that, when implemented at the national level, a carbon tax and an ETS achieve (theoretically) the same cost-efficiency.
 The situation is different when we look at the international level; and when we consider the different potential for emissions abatement in different economic sectors.
-Establishing the carbon markets that characterise ETS is complex to administer especially if polluters are allowed to trade across sectors and internationally; but this mechanism can (theoretically) achieve emission reduction at a lower overall cost for society at the global level. - And they do not establish a market for exchanging "permits to pollute"; as a result, the price of carbon is specific to each jurisdiction, and depends on the established tax rate.
+Establishing the carbon markets that characterise ETS is complex to administer, especially if polluters are allowed to trade across sectors and internationally; but this mechanism can (theoretically) achieve emission reduction at a lower overall cost for society at the global level.

+42. Carbon taxes, in their pure form, are introduced locally (at country or sub-national level), and they do not establish a market for exchanging "permits to pollute"; as a result, the price of carbon is specific to each jurisdiction, and depends on the established tax rate.
 The lack of a carbon market means that carbon taxes do not allow different actors to reduce their abatement costs by trading permits; in practice, companies can choose between paying the tax on a unit of emissions, or reducing that unit of emissions.
 This limitation of the carbon tax (i.e. the lack of a carbon market that allows to buy permits, which can be cheaper than reducing emissions) can be partially overcome by using mechanisms such as offsets, i.e. allowing economic actors to pay for an equivalent amount of emissions to be reduced or "absorbed" elsewhere, instead of paying the tax.
 An example could be that a power plant in Canada pays a farmer in Zambia to plant a quantity of trees sufficient to offset the power plant emissions.
-This might be cheaper than paying the tax, and it can have substantial co-
+This might be cheaper than paying the tax, and it can have substantial cobenefits (for example, on the livelihoods of people in developing countries).
+On the other hand, offsets have some limitations too, as described in para.
+14 above.